robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

 - Assets are valued by looking at similar assets.
 This requires:
     - finding comparable assets
-    - standardising prices (e.g using a multiple)
+    - standardising prices (e.g. using a multiple)
     - controlling for differences
 - Popular because:
     - much easier to sell, and you can choose a story